henribe01/QuantumMechanicSimulator/readme.md

        This reduced the runtime from 2.5s to 1s.
 (Improvement-factor: 2.5)
   - Both optimizations together reduced the runtime from 30s to 1s.
     (Improvement-factor: 30)
+- Finding time to work on the project:
+  - Due to college I had to pause the project for a few months.
+The good thing is, that in the meantime I learned a lot about computational physics and numerical methods in college courses, which will definitely help me to improve the project.

 ## Installation